DrewDahlman/rip-it-with-gulp/README.md

   - Static HTML creation using partials and includes
   - Dynamic clientside templates for javascript

-## Deployments
+## Deployment as a static site to s3
-The project comes with a built in `deploy` task that will run a dist and pipe the files to s3 for a static site hosting.
-You can run `gulp deploy -e production` and it will run a production dist as well.
+The project comes with a built in `deploy-static-aws` task that will run a dist and pipe the files to s3 for a static site hosting.
+You can run `gulp deploy-static-aws -e production` and it will run a production dist as well.

 In order to use this make sure you have configured your `~/.aws/credentials` file for the user with the access key and secret, as well as the `gulp/config.js` with the identity to use, the bucket and the region.